DPI-WE/curriculum/cohorts/we-2024-5-1-sdf/application-management-analytics-and-insights.md

 - Set up an admin interface to manage your application's data and users.
 - Implement business insights and analytics to track key metrics and user behaviors.
 - Use analytics tools to make data-driven decisions for improving your application.
+- Setup record auditing to track changes to your models.
 ```

 ## Admin 🧑‍💼